brandmaker/devportal-website/src/content/guides/mbi.md

 ### Administration

-The reader must basically be familiar with the administration of the BrandMaker system.
+The reader must basically be familiar with the administration of the Uptempo system.
 This manual describes the specific settings of the consumer registration.
-You need administrator access to your BrandMaker system to make the necessary settings.
+You need administrator access to your Uptempo system to make the necessary settings.

 Preconditions